 - Tutoring should happen during the school day.
-Building tutoring into student schedules allows for consistent dosage of tutoring as well as equitable access to these services.13 - The impact of during-school tutoring programs (1.0 SD) is twice as large as that of afterschool programs (0.4 SD).4 After school tutoring programs can vary widely in their
+Building tutoring into student schedules allows for consistent dosage of tutoring as well as equitable access to these services. - The impact of during-school tutoring programs (1.0 SD) is twice as large as that of afterschool programs (0.4 SD).
+After school tutoring programs can vary widely in their implementation and their level of fidelity.
+This results in mixed outcomes for these types of programs.

-- In a random assignment study of a national after-school program, no positive effects were found on reading test scores or grades for elementary or middle school students.21 Most large-scale control-studies find insignificant or minute effects for after-school programs.27 - Alternatively, many small-scale after-school tutoring programs have shown moderate student growth as compared to their non-tutored peers.^{24, 28, 29} - Parents indicated that they often selected tutoring programs based to the convenience and transportation logistics, and students who were on free and reduced lunch status signed up for free after-school tutoring at much lower rates.5 - Tutors should remain connected with the same students over the course of a year.
-This allows the students to build a relationship with their tutors and the tutors to understand the students' learning needs.14
+- In a random assignment study of a national after-school program, no positive effects were found on reading test scores or grades for elementary or middle school students.
+Most large-scale control-studies find insignificant or minute effects for after-school programs. - Alternatively, many small-scale after-school tutoring programs have shown moderate student growth as compared to their non-tutored peers. - Parents indicated that they often selected tutoring programs based to the convenience and transportation logistics, and students who were on free and reduced lunch status signed up for free after-school tutoring at much lower rates. - Tutors should remain connected with the same students over the course of a year.
+This allows the students to build a relationship with their tutors and the tutors to understand the students' learning needs.